tetsureign/SnapAndGo/README.md

 A Google Lens-like mobile app that detects objects in images and searches for shops that sell them.
 This is a personal project built with React Native, object detection powered by YOLOv5 and shop search on Google Maps.

+This is a university project.
+Originally a two-person project.
+You can view it at the branch [uni-project-finalver](/tetsureign/SnapAndGo/tree/uni-project-finalver).
+I mostly did the React Native app and detection integration.
+History was saved to a Firebase instance, done by [@SwankyOrcc](https://github.com/SwankyOrcc).
+I've decided to iterate through this project from time to time and build a separate backend to study.

 ## Features

 - Camera capture using expo-camera